nerves-networking/vintage_net_wizard/README.md

 It is expected that you're using [`VintageNet`](https://github.com/nerves-networking/vintage_net) already.
 If you're not, see that project first.
-Another option is to take a look at the example.

 `VintageNetWizard` is an OTP application so it's mostly self-contained.
 Add it to your `mix` dependencies like so: